MohamedAbdullahi2/EMPLOYEE-TRACKER/README.md

 Fork this repository

-Create a new branch (git checkout -b feature/your-feature)
+Create a new branch

+(git checkout -b developed)

-Commit your changes (git commit -am 'Add some feature')
+Commit your changes

+(git commit -am 'first commit')

-Push to the branch (git push origin feature/your-feature)
+Push to the branch

+(git push origin feature/your-feature)
-Create a new Pull Request